Andrew Mitchell (footballer, born 1992)

 He started his playing career at Greenisland F.C at the age of 8.
-He then joined Manchester City featuring in the academy u16, u18 age groups and the reserve team.
+He then joined Manchester City featuring in the academy U16, U18 age groups and the reserve team.
 At the age of 18 he then moved to Rangers.
 He then gained valuable experience signing for Annan Athletic, initially on loan, then signing permanently after spending five years at Rangers.
 He moved to Southport in July 2014.
-On Friday 24 January 2020 Larne Announced the signing of Mitchell after he agreed his release from his contract with Linfield.
+In 2015 Mitchell returned home to sign for NIFL Premiership champions Crusaders on a 3 year deal where he won 2 league titles.
+He sign moved to Linfield on a 3 year contract.
+On Friday 24 January 2020 Larne announced the signing of Mitchell after he mutually agreed his release from his contract with Linfield.